iliassioutis/iliassioutis.github.io/project-delivery/index.md

 - **Artifacts & governance**
   The documentation and controls I use to keep delivery traceable, predictable, and compliant where applicable:
   - Requirements and specifications: **BRD (Business Requirements Document)**, **FRD (Functional Requirements Document)**, user stories/use cases, non-functional requirements, acceptance criteria.
   - Planning and control: roadmap, milestones, estimates, dependency mapping, stakeholder communication plan; **RAID log (Risks, Assumptions, Issues, Dependencies)**.
   - Roles and accountability: **RACI (Responsible, Accountable, Consulted, Informed)** and decision-making paths (who decides what, and when).
   - Quality and testing: test strategy, **SIT (System Integration Testing)** / **UAT (User Acceptance Testing)** plans, test evidence, defect triage, release notes, operational runbooks.
+  - Traceability: mapping requirements → test cases → evidence (especially useful in regulated or audit-sensitive delivery).
   - Change and release: change requests, impact analysis, release readiness checklist, rollout/backout plan, post-release review and stabilization plan.
   - Privacy & security gates: data classification, access control model, encryption approach, retention/deletion logic, supplier/sub-processor considerations; **DPIA (Data Protection Impact Assessment)**-style risk thinking when needed.
   - **AI governance (when AI is involved):** defined claims boundaries, transparency and provenance (what produced each output and from what source), human oversight where needed, validation/evidence artifacts, monitoring and drift awareness, and clear documentation of what the system does (and does not) do.
 ---

 ## Explore